nefarioustim/front-end-development-best-practice/index.md

 #### Use semantic markup

-Decorate your content with well formed semantic markup.
+Decorate your content with well crafted semantic markup.
 This means annotating content with elements that provide additional reference.
 Examples might be:

 * **Tables**: Use the `<table>` element to illustrate tabular data.
 Tables